Prospect theory

-Prospect theory is a theory of behavioral economics and behavioral finance that was developed by Daniel Kahneman and Amos Tversky in 1979.
+Prospect theory is a theory of behavioral economics, judgment and decision making that was developed by Daniel Kahneman and Amos Tversky in 1979.
 The theory was cited in the decision to award Kahneman the 2002 Nobel Memorial Prize in Economics.

 Based on results from controlled studies, it describes how individuals assess their loss and gain perspectives in an asymmetric manner (see loss aversion).
 For example, for some individuals, the pain from losing $1,000 could only be compensated by the pleasure of earning $2,000.
 Thus, contrary to the expected utility theory (which models the decision that perfectly rational agents would make), prospect theory aims to describe the actual behavior of people.

 In the original formulation of the theory, the term prospect referred to the predictable results of a lottery.
 However, prospect theory can also be applied to the prediction of other forms of behaviors and decisions.

+Prospect theory challenges the expected utility theory developed by John von Neumann and Oskar Morgenstern in 1944 and constitutes one of the first economic theories built using experimental methods.

+History

+In the draft received by the economist Richard Thaler in 1976, the term "Value Theory" was used instead of Prospect Theory.
+Later on, Kahneman and Tversky changed the title to Prospect Theory to avoid possible confusions.
+According to Kahneman, the new title was 'meaningless.'

 Overview

-Prospect theory stems from Loss aversion, where the observation is that agents asymmetrically feel losses greater than that of an equivalent gain.
-It centralises around the idea that people conclude their utility from "gains" and "losses" relative to a certain reference point.
-This "reference point" is different for each person and relative to their individual situation.
-Thus, rather than making decisions like a rational agent (i.e using expected utility theory and choosing the maximum value), decisions are made in relativity not in absolutes.
+Prospect theory stems from loss aversion, the observation that agents asymmetrically feel losses more acutely than equivalent gains.
+It centers on the idea that people evaluate the utility of gains and losses relative to a certain "neutral" reference point regarding their current individual situation.
+Thus, rather than rationally maximizing a fixed expected utility, value decisions are made relative to the current neutral situation and not following any absolute measure of utility.